JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 <img src="/images/screenshots/praat_info_window2.png" style="width: 30em;"/>

 So instead of looping from 1 to 10, we can loop from 1 to however many intervals we have.
 We do this by replacing the `10` with the variable name `numberOfPhonemes`.
-I'm also going to change the variable name from `i` to `thisInterval` because it's clearer that way.
+I'm also going to change the variable name from `i` to `thisInterval` because to me it's clearer that way.
 Your script should look like this now:

 <pre>
 writeInfoLine: "Extracting formants..."